hossein1376/hossein1376.github.io/content/posts/2024-01-11-ssh-security-part-1.md

 By default, all the ports (there are 65,535 of them) are open and accessible by the public.
 You can think of ports as gateways, _or doors_, which are used to communicate data between services.
 Both local and online.
-The common sense is to close them and allow only a few trusted individuals from some ports.
+The common sense is to close them and allow only a few trusted individuals from handful of ports.
 Firewalls do exactly that!

 Mind you, firewalls can be quite complex and not so easy to work with, especially for those of us who aren't an IT expert.
 That's why `ufw` is so amazing.
-It stands for 'uncomplicated fire wall' and it allows us to manage the underlying system's firewall with just a few commands. `ufw` is very popular choice and is included by default in some distros, and can be installed from the official repository otherwise.
+It stands for 'uncomplicated fire wall' and it allows us to manage the underlying system's firewall with just a few commands. `ufw` is a very popular choice and is included by default in some distros, and can be installed from the official repositories in others.
 Run `apt install ufw` or the equivalent for the installation.

 Now, if you run `ufw status` you'll be notified that it's not enabled yet.
 Go ahead and activate it by `ufw enable`.